4ms/metamodule-plugin-sdk/docs/graphic-displays.md

 Graphics Displays require firmware v2.0 or later.

-In firmware v2.0.0-dev-12.x, there is only a VCV Rack adaptor layer for using graphics displays.
-Starting in v2.0.0-dev-13, native plugins can draw to graphic displays as well.

 ## Usage

 Often, if you are porting a module from VCV Rack to MetaModule, you do not need